 Definitely.
 Graphcore’s Intelligence Processing Unit and Google’s Tensor processing units come with great computing power and power efficiency that will help speed up the execution of AI-enabled applications.
 Specialized AI chips will have a huge demand in sectors like self-driving cars, where huge data needs to be processed in real time.
 If we employ traditional computing in such cases, there would be latency – time lag between sending the data to supercomputers for processing and receiving the output, which further delays the execution of key actions like applying brakes upon detecting obstacles.
 AI in the chip is going to be a big thing in future!

-How should enterprises go about building their Data Science teams in 2019?
+How should enterprises offering AI services should go about building their teams in 2019?

 Talent shortage is a key concern.
 Plus there are no unicorns out there.
 More businesses are realizing that the trick is in utilizing internal resources than hire externally.
 One thing that my company did was psychological profiling – exploring the employees’ key abilities and aptitude and train them in related AI areas.
 For example, people who have aptitude for mathematics can be taught ML algorithms, those who have a flair for technology can be trained to become data engineers, those who are great creative visual thinkers can be trained in UI.
 This way, you save yourself from the laborious recruitment and induction processes, and the risk of hiring the wrong person for the job.